davelunt/NemaTree/README.md

 These analyses run as a [snakemake workflow](https://snakemake.github.io/) to ensure ease and reproducibility.

-This software is released under a permissive MIT license (see `LICENSE` file) and you may use and modify it as you wish.
+This phylogenetic workflow is released under a permissive MIT license (see `LICENSE` file) and you may use and modify it as you wish.
 It would be helpful if you would acknowledge the source in any publication.

 Lunt DH.
 RKN-RRNA: Analysis workflow for root-knot nematode rRNA.
 Github; Available: https://github.com/davelunt/RKN-RRNA